 National Parks and Fatalities

 Small daypack hikers and large backpack trekkers with hiking backpacks visit our national parks to witness the glory and splendor of the great outdoors.
 Each year thousands of worldwide nature lovers and tourists with travel backpacks visit our U.S parks.
 The National Park Service keeps records of any fatalities in their parks.
-What causes the most to succumb is not what you would expect.
+What causes the hiker fatalities is not what you would expect.
 Typical reasons people think would be to blame, like bear and wild animal attacks, are not common.
-Although it is possible to provoke an animal in the wild that would kill you, the odds are rare.
+So what is so dangerous about hiking in a National Park?

 Roughly 315 million people visit national parks every year.
-Between120-140 fatalities occur annually in these parks.
+Between 120-140 fatalities occur annually in these parks.
 However tragic, that is a small percentage overall, making your odds of dying there about 1 in 2 million.
 It’s reassuring to know the odds are low for outdoor lovers.
-The actual cause of demise among backpack hikers, campers and tourists is remarkable.
+The actual cause of demise among backpack hikers, campers and tourists is quite different than you might imagine.

 Small Daypack Explorations – Highest Rated Demise